myfatemi04/myfatemi04.github.io/_posts/2024-12-27-nqueens-monte-carlo.md

 The acceptance probabilities seem really great compared to the Monte Carlo version, EVEN without explicitly adding the constraint that all queens belong to different columns.
 This suggests that continuous representations for optimization could possibly be even more efficient in higher dimensions than discrete counterparts.

-Maybe the next thing would be to consider is, how well can we learn a cost function simply from samples?
+Maybe the next thing to consider would be, how well can we learn a cost function simply from samples?
 If we trained a model purely with example N-queens solutions, would it be able to infer the cost function?

 Perhaps something concerning to note is the runtime.
 The Langevin approach takes quite a bit longer to run, possibly because we need to take gradient steps on large arrays.